spray/spray/docs/introduction.rst

   the future.

 :ref:`spray-servlet`
-  An adapter layer providing (a subset of) the *spray-can* :ref:`HttpServer` interface on top of the Servlet API.
+  An adapter layer providing (a subset of) the *spray-can* :ref:`HTTP Server` interface on top of the Servlet API.
   Enables the use of :ref:`spray-routing` in a servlet container.

 :ref:`spray-routing`